 A negligent party can be ordered to pay a variety of different damages to a plaintiff.
 Such damages can include:

-The Law Office of William B. Wynne is a Tampa law firm that practices personal injury.
-If you were injured due to an accident that occured anywhere in the state of Florida, please call a Tampa personal injury lawyer today at 813-532-5057.
-Consultations are free of charge.
+Attorney William B. Wynne is a Florida personal injury attorney.
+If you were injured due to an accident that occured anywhere in the state of Florida, contact us today for a free consultation.